1944 Auckland Rugby League season: (George) G. Grey Campbell

-On April 23 Mr. (George) G. Grey Campbell passed away at Green Lane Hospital after a three month battle with illness aged 57.
+On April 23 Mr. (George) G. Grey Campbell died at Green Lane Hospital after a three month battle with illness aged 57.
 Campbell had been chairman of Auckland Rugby League from 1933 to 1942 and was president for the past two.
 He was born in Ponsonby on October 7, 1886, and was educated at Ponsonby and Parnell schools.
 After the First World War he entered a partnership with Mr. J. Victor Macky and established the accounting firm Macky and Campbell.
 Campbell became a member of the New Zealand Society of Accountants and was a past-president of the Public Accountant's Association.
 Campbell held several other prominent positions during his working life, and in 1929 was elected to the Auckland City Council, topping the poll for the 1931 elections.
 Some of the positions he held included being a board member of the Auckland Transport Board, the Auckland Urban Land Sales Committee, and the Auckland University College Council where he represented the government for 8 years.
 Campbell was responsible after the outbreak of the war for organising many concert parties to military camps around Auckland through the Auckland Community Singing Committee.
 He also served on the Massey Agricultural College Council.
 At the time of his death he was also the vice-president of the Ponsonby Bowling Club.
 He was living at 38 Croydon Road, Mount Eden and was survived by his wife Elsie Ada and two daughters, Gwenyth and Elizabeth.
-His funeral was at the Beresford Street Congregational Church, where he was the superintendent of the Sunday school for many years, on April 25 at 2pm.
+His funeral was at the Beresford Street Congregational Church, where he was the superintendent of the Sunday school for many years, on April 25 at 2 pm.
 He was buried at Hillsborough Cemetery, Auckland.